Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 Congratulations!
 You just successfully built your own OSM tile server.

+## Pre-rendering tiles

+To pre-render tiles instead of rendering on the fly, use *render_list* command.
+Pre-rendered tiles will be cached in */var/lib/mod_tile directory*.

+To show all command line option of render_list:

+    render_list --help

+Example usage:

+    render_list -a

 ## Debugging Apache, mod_tile and renderd

 To clear all osm tiles cache, remove /var/lib/mod_tile/default (using rm -rf if you dare) and restart renderd daemon: